 Cornbread can crumble for several reasons, and understanding these factors can help you troubleshoot and achieve the desired texture in your cornbread.
 Here are some common reasons why cornbread may crumble:

-- Overmixing: If you overmix the cornbread batter you can develop gluten, which can make the cornbread tough and crumbly.
+- Overmixing: If you overmix the cornbread batter, you can develop gluten, which can make the cornbread tough and crumbly.
 Mix the ingredients only until they are combined.

-- Overbaking: Baking cornbread for too long or at too high a temperature can cause it to dry out and crumble.
+- Overbaking: Baking cornbread for too long or at too high a temperature can cause it to dry and crumble.
 Use a toothpick or cake tester to check for doneness.

 - Lack of Fat: Cornbread needs some form of fat to help bind the ingredients and create a moist texture.
 Insufficient fat can result in a dry and crumbly cornbread.